 - Wasagamack (serviced through Island Lake Airport)

 Sioux Lookout (population 5200) is located 370 kilometers northwest of Thunder Bay, Ontario.
 Our Sioux Lookout base acts as the main hub for our passenger service to 21 First Nation communities to the north and the towns of Pickle Lake, Red Lake and the city of Thunder Bay.
 Also provided from Sioux Lookout are small freight shipments (small parcels, envelopes etc.,) Our Sioux Lookout base offers four modern Beech 1900D aircraft for our scheduled passenger service and ad hoc charter requests.

 Thunder Bay (population 114,000) is located on the northwest shore of Lake Superior.
 Wasaya Airways’ Head Office is located in Thunder Bay Hangar.
 The hangar facility is located at the Thunder Bay International Airport.
 Operationally, our Thunder Bay base primarily completes contract and charter requests while providing additional connecting service to our Sioux Lookout passenger service.
-Services are provided by one Dash 8 100, two Beech 1900D and three PC-12s (one dedicated to NAPS).
+Services are provided by two Dash 8 100, two Beech 1900D and three PC-12s .